New Hampshire Non-Disclosure Agreement

 Trade Secret Law

-New Hampshire’s Trade Secret Law, which is an adoption of the Uniform Trade Secrets Act, encompasses how the state protects the use of a company’s confidential information, namely the information that can be considered to be of economic value.
-Although New Hampshire’s Trade Secret Law is in line with the general Act, there are fundamental distinctions between the two sets of laws.
+New Hampshire’s Trade Secret Law (Chapter 350-B) covers how the state protects the use of confidential information.
+Although New Hampshire’s Trade Secret Law is in line with the general national act, there are fundamental distinctions between the two sets of laws.

-Notably, the state’s “Reason to Know” standard means a company can be summoned for misappropriation even if they should have known the information they were using was confidential.
-It is thus strongly suggested that the state’s nine (9) Trade Secret Law sections under Chapter 350-B (as provided below) are consulted prior to entering into an NDA of any kind.
+One such difference is that the state’s “Reason to Know” standard means a company can be summoned for misappropriation (stealing secrets) even if they should have known the information they were using was confidential.
+The NH act is made up of a total of nine (9) sections, which have been highlighted below:

 - § 350-B:1 Definitions: Provides explanations of four (4) terms used in the chapter.

-- § 350-B:2 Injunctive Relief: Covers when the court can issue an injunction, which is an order forcing an individual or company to stop a certain action (in this situation, misappropriation).
+- § 350-B:2 Injunctive Relief: Details when the court can issue an injunction, which is an order forcing an individual or company to stop a certain action (in this situation, misappropriation).

 - § 350-B:3 Damages: Goes over when the complainant can recover damages from misappropriation.